Skip to content

 Step 2.
 Set required permissions

-The files should be owned by a web-server user and have correct permissions.
-Please set required permissions by following this instruction.
+The files should be owned by the web-server user and have correct permissions.
+Set required permissions by following this instruction.

 Step 3.
 Import database dump